black0017/black0017/README.md

 **Why statement**
+I believe in/that:

-- I believe in sharing AI research experience and open-source.
+- sharing AI research experiences with blogs & open-source.
-- I believe that engineering is the big bottleneck of deep learning.
+- engineering is the big bottleneck of deep learning.
-- Create useful **human-centered** AI solutions.
+- creating useful **human-centered** AI solutions.

 **Who am I?**